 The beginning of puppy parenthood can be rough, but it does get better — especially when you implement this advice.

 No matter how cute your little rascal is, puppy-wrangling can be absolutely exhausting.
-While it's true that adopting a puppy can bring a much-needed source of joy and unconditional love into your life, it can also bring anxiety, exhaustion, and frustration (often called the “puppy blues”).
+While it's true that adopting a puppy can bring a much-needed source of joy and unconditional love into your life, it can also bring stress, anxiety, exhaustion, and frustration (often called the “puppy blues”).
 The cycle of cleaning up messes and constantly removing household objects from those tiny teeth can become overwhelming, particularly if you’re also working from home during this time.

 1. Create an Exercise Routine